daniel-barbu/daniGameIdler/README.md

 4. Run `daniGameIdler.bat`.

 ### Known Issues
-- the folder in which the files are placed must not contain spaces
+- the folder in which the files are placed must not contain spaces in its name